ATCI- EMDR Integrative Attachment Trauma Protocol (IATP) for Children

 - Use EMDR with role plays to process current triggers and develop future templates.

-- Learn to develop collaborative relationships with colleagues to create an effective family-EMDR treatment team.
+- Explore how to develop collaborative relationships with colleagues to create an effective family-EMDR treatment team.